 PICKPOCKETS RISK: HIGH

 Pickpockets operate literally everywhere in India.
 Be careful not to get your pockets picked and bag snatching is another very common form of petty theft.
 Pickpockets are especially common in public transport.

 NATURAL DISASTERS RISK: HIGH

 The main threats to India when it comes to natural disasters are earthquakes, floods and severe storms that commonly hit this beautiful country causing great damage.

 Muggings and kidnappings aren't at all common in India.

 TERRORISM RISK: HIGH

 India keeps being targeted by terrorists so there is a great risk of them trying to carry out an attack again.
 Anti-Western terrorist groups sometimes operate in India, including Islamist extremist groups.

 This is a serious issue in India.
-If you're a first time traveler to India, you will most certainly get scammed as this country is notorious for scams performed on tourists.
-Taxi scams with taxi drivers convincing you to take another accommodation are very common, as are those where vendors give you less change than they should.
+If you're a first-time traveler to India, you will most certainly get scammed as this country is notorious for scams performed on tourists.
+Taxi scams with taxi drivers convincing you to take other accommodation are very common, as are those where vendors give you less change than they should.
 Whatever service anyone offers you - you find out how much it costs first, because they will try to charge literally everything.